-- for qualifying financial hardships (Financial Hardship Withdrawal). - for any reason, once you reach age 591⁄2 (Age 591⁄2 Withdrawal). - for any reason if you are entitled to long term disability benefits (Disability Withdrawal). - for any reason if it is your after-tax account (After-tax Withdrawal). - for any reason if it is vested Company Matching Contributions (Employer Match Withdrawal). - for any reason if it is your rollover account (Rollover Withdrawal).
+- for qualifying financial hardships (Financial Hardship Withdrawal). - for any reason, once you reach age $59\frac{1}{2}$ (Age $59\frac{1}{2}$ Withdrawal). - for any reason if you are entitled to long term disability benefits (Disability Withdrawal). - for any reason if it is your after-tax account (After-tax Withdrawal). - for any reason if it is vested Company Matching Contributions (Employer Match Withdrawal). - for any reason if it is your rollover account (Rollover Withdrawal).

-A withdrawal of Roth 401(k) sources that has been in your account less than five taxable years will be considered a non-qualified distribution.
+- for any reason if it is your MHRS Plan Account (MHRS Plan Account Withdrawal). - A withdrawal of Roth 401(k) sources that has been in your account less than five taxable years will be considered a non-qualified distribution.
 Earnings on Roth 401(k) contributions will be considered taxable and a non-qualified distribution.